lgbt-foundation/whitepaper/whitepaper.md

 ## Appendix - The Foundation

-The LGBT Foundation is a not-for-profit organization with a mission to deliver genuine equality and advance the aims of the LGBT community across the world.
+The LGBT Foundation is a not-for-profit organization with a mission to support genuine equality and advance the aims of the LGBT community across the world.
 By harnessing the power and potential of blockchain technology and other technological innovations, the Foundation aims to foster greater acceptance of the LGBT community, drive positive social change for the benefit of its members, and protect vulnerable community members.
 Its goal is to foster and realize the potential of the pink economy, and provide a safe and secure environment to access cryptocurrencies and other products and services, enabling members to verify and protect their identities as required.

 Is is therefore envisioned as an ecosystem and technical infrastructure for all partners that accept and adopt LGBT Token.
 The Foundation is intended as an independent and democratic governance body for its members.

 ### Mandate

 The primary mandate is to grow the number of entities and services that adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
-It is explicitly encouraged to spin off for-profit organizations if required to accelerate the acceptance rate of the LGBT Token.
+The Foundation in the future may partner with for-profit organizations if required to accelerate the acceptance rate of the LGBT Token.

 ### Safe, Secure, Compliant

 Safety, security and compliance stand at the core of the Foundation and its ambition – for the good of our community, our investors and the reputation of our Foundation.
-We provide a safe space for our members to interact with the outside world while being true to their identities.
+We provide a safe space for our members (LGBT Token holders) to interact with the outside world while being true to their identities.

 From a compliance perspective, we are working closely with regulators across the world to ensure that we take the appropriate steps to be legally compliant at all times.